Stay tuned. Free testing through HeadsUP will return in June 2024. In the meantime, you may register for year-round concussion baseline testing here.

 The tests alone do not diagnose, detect, or prevent concussions.
 Experts use the data as a benchmark to decide if it's safe for an athlete to return to play after a concussion.

-View upcoming dates for year-round baseline concussion testing through the UPMC Sports Medicine Concussion Program:
+Can’t make it to HeadsUP this summer?
+View upcoming dates for year-round baseline concussion testing through the UPMC Sports Medicine Concussion Program.

 UPMC Sports Medicine is extremely grateful for the continued support from the Pittsburgh Penguins Foundation in funding the HeadsUP program.